 With Cerner’s implementation of the FHIR® standard, what service and protocol is supported?

 The current FHIR® standard implementation supports the REST API through the HTTPS protocol.
 Any application capable of making an HTTPS call can consume Cerner’s implementation of the FHIR® standard.
 We currently have desktop, web, and mobile applications that consume our resources in varying stages of development.
 We support the SMART platform, OAuth2 authentication, and authorization profiles.

 What are SMART apps and what is Cerner’s position on usage with the FHIR® standard?

 The SMART (Substitutable Medical Apps & Reusable Technology) platform defines a specification for an EHR to safely and securely open other applications with context.
 These SMART applications are commonly web applications but may also be native mobile applications and will use the FHIR® standard to read and write data from the EHR.
 With SMART, Cerner can embed a SMART app in the EHR.
 Cerner believes that SMART applications will be a major user of implementations of the FHIR® standard resources.
 We will also support access through mobile SMART applications, as those specifications emerge from the SMART website.

 Where can I ask a question?

-A developer can post a question to the community using our google group.
+Anyone can post a question to the community using the Open Developer Experience forum.